2008 Henley by-election: Candidates

 For the 2010 general election, candidates had been chosen for the Labour and Liberal Democrat parties, but internal party rules may have required re-selection before any by-election was called.

 Boris Johnson's father Stanley Johnson was widely expected to seek the Conservative Party's nomination.
 However, John Howell, an Oxfordshire county councillor, was selected as the Conservative candidate, in preference to Ann Ducker, leader of South Oxfordshire district council, and John Cotton, a South Oxfordshire district councillor.

-The Liberal Democrats' candidate was Stephen Kearney, head of a development charity and previously owned and ran a small business.
+The Liberal Democrats' candidate was Stephen Kearney, head of a development charity who had previously owned and ran a small business.
 The Liberal Democrats had previously selected Oxfordshire councillor Susan Cooper for the general election, but under Liberal Democrat policies, such selections are not valid for by-elections.
-When it became apparent a by-election was to be held, a new selection process was run and she was replaced by Kearney.
+When it became apparent a by-election was to be held, a new selection process was run.

 The Labour candidate was Richard McKenzie, who was previously a local councillor in Reading, having lost his seat in the local council elections of May 2008.

 The Green Party continued with its 2005 general election candidate Mark Stevenson.

 The British National Party candidate, Tim Rait, previously stood for European Parliament election in 2004, for Maidenhead in the 2005 general election and the Lothians Region in the 2007 Scottish election.

 The UK Independence Party selected Chris Adams, Buckinghamshire County Organiser for the UKIP and also PPC for Aylesbury.
 He previously stood in Aylesbury at the 2005 general election.

 Following the candidature of the then-Miss Great Britain, Gemma Garrett, at the Crewe and Nantwich by-election in 2008, the "Beauties for Britain" group stood two candidates - one blonde, the other brunette - in Henley: Amanda Harrington and Louise Cole, respectively.
 However, the party was not registered with the Electoral Commission so they were considered Independent candidates.

 The Monster Raving Loony Party fielded candidate Bananaman Owen, whose name was taken from a British television programme.
 The Harry Bear candidate is the fictional creation of Mail on Sunday columnist Richard Heller.